I Know What It’s Like When Unexpected News Changes Everything

 Brianne Sutton, Christian author, neuroscientist, and mother of child with special needs

-I’m Brianne Sutton, and I understand what happens when your child’s story takes an unexpected turn.
+I understand what happens when your child’s story takes an unexpected turn.
 As a wife and mother of two, one with unanticipated special needs, I’ve lived through the appointments that change everything, the sleepless nights wondering if God still hears you, and the crushing isolation that comes when most people can’t understand the weight you’re carrying.

 I write for parents who are spiritually exhausted from “choosing joy” and “speaking life” when their reality feels more like a siege.